 - 1. Lateral entry is allowed at the patrol deputy and corrections officer level when the Chief Deputy, after evaluating an applicant's prior related service with another agency, can recommend to the Sheriff appointment to a salary level higher than entry level.
-At the discretion of the Sheriff, lateral entry may be allowed for any position that may require special talents or professional capabilities not found within the Sheriff's Office. - 2.
-Applicants who have been rejected for cause (background investigation) may be allowed to reapply in one year, or within a different time period if specified in an email to them. - Applicants rejected due to initial test scores being below cut off on the written test will be allowed to reapply and be retested if chosen during the next selection process. - 4.
-At the time an application is successfully submitted on line and the applicant is selected for advancement to the next step in the process, the applicant is informed of all elements of the selection process, and is provided a summary
+At the discretion of the Sheriff, lateral entry may be allowed for any position that may require special talents or professional capabilities not found within the Sheriff's Office.
+Lateral entry personnel will be given a 1 for 2 credit for qualified previous experience, i.e. 2 years previous experience equates to 1 year credit with BCSO. - 2.
+Applicants who have been rejected for cause (background investigation) may be allowed to reapply in one year, or within a different time period if specified in an email to them. - Applicants rejected due to initial test scores being below cut off on the written test will be allowed to reapply and be retested if chosen during the next selection process.

-- of the information contained in this section as well as the expected duration of the selection process. - 5.
+- 4. At the time an application is successfully submitted on line and the applicant is selected for advancement to the next step in the process, the applicant is informed of all elements of the selection process, and is provided a summary of the information contained in this section as well as the expected duration of the selection process. - 5.
 The Human Resources Director, will inform applicants in writing, not chosen to continue in the selection process. - 6.
 The Human Resources Director will ensure that records of ineligible applicants are retained for a period of 1 year, after which they are disposed of in accordance with federal, state, and local requirements for privacy, security, and freedom of information.
 These files are maintained securely in the Human Resources Office and the Administrative Captain's Office.